 Untitled [Interior with Woman Standing at a Dresser], 1946

-Untitled [Morphine Figures Inside a Tree-trunk Structure], ca. 1945
+Untitled [Morphing Figures Inside a Tree-trunk Structure], ca. 1945

 Beginning in 1943, Foy worked as a shipping expediter at the defense plant Lockheed Vega Aircraft in Burbank.
 Using standard-issue No. 2 pencils, he drew on procurement forms, depicting humanoid figures coincident with the carnage of WWII.
 Their malformed heads, torsos, and appendages emerge hideously from rocky outcroppings or the orderly domesticity of antique furniture.
 The moods of these drawings—trepidation about the present, a dwelling on transitional states, a confusion of internal and external biological systems, and an overriding awareness of mortality—persist through the later 1940s.